 JOURNAL OF SMART ECONOMIC GROWTH

-<p><strong>Open </strong><strong>access and peer reviewed online </strong>international journal</p> <p>The <strong>only</strong> international journal centered around the concept of smart economic growth</p> <p>Incorporates <strong>interdisciplinary developments from all fields of economics and business</strong></p> <p>Helps understanding the new peculiarities, trends and paradigms emerging into the process of contemporary economic growth </p> <p>Quality research papers, and particularly papers following a <strong>quantitative and empirical approach</strong>,</p>Monica Szeles Phden-USJOURNAL OF SMART ECONOMIC GROWTH2537-141XCOORDINATES OF PUBLIC PROCUREMENT CONTRACTS IN ROMANIA
+<p><strong>Open </strong><strong>access and peer reviewed online </strong>international journal</p> <p>The <strong>only</strong> international journal centered around the concept of smart economic growth</p> <p>Incorporates <strong>interdisciplinary developments from all fields of economics and business</strong></p> <p>Helps understanding the new peculiarities, trends and paradigms emerging into the process of contemporary economic growth </p> <p>Quality research papers, and particularly papers following a <strong>quantitative and empirical approach</strong>,</p>Monica Szeles Phden-USJOURNAL OF SMART ECONOMIC GROWTH2537-141XRECENT MACROECONOMIC PERFORMANCE OF THE CUBAN ECONOMY: 2015–2024

 https://creativecommons.org/licenses/by-nc-sa/4.0